aujk/quarantine-truth-or-dare/README.md

 1. Either clone repository and run `yarn start` or click [here](https://master.d26mf4yrry5w0.amplifyapp.com).
 2. Share your screen with your friends, or have all players follow Step 1.
 3. Select the mode you'd like to play in (Friendly, Flirty, or Mixed).
-4. Have players take turns answering the truths or dares that are generated with each click of the Truth or Dare button. å
+4. Have players take turns answering the truths or dares that are generated with each click of the Truth or Dare button.

 ### Notes:
 - The game can be played between two people or in a group.
 Truths or dares may repeat.
 If a player receives a duplicate truth or dare, he or she can skip over it.